Boris Yeltsin: Reception and legacy

 Evaluations of Yeltsin are highly polarized.
 Former United States Ambassador to Russia Michael McFaul emphasizes the range pro and con:

 Yeltsin certainly deserves credit for monumental achievements.
 On his watch, the Communist Party of the Soviet Union was destroyed, the largest empire on earth was peacefully dismantled, and electoral democracy was introduced into a country with a thousand-year history of autocratic rule....Yeltsin invites and eludes a ringing assessment.
 Was he a heroic revolutionary, or an erratic reformer?
 An astute politician and a committed democrat, or a populist improviser with little interest in the hard work of coalition building?
 Was he a daring economic reformer, or a blundering tool of the oligarchs? ...Does he emerge as a larger-than-life leader who rose to unprecedented challenges, or as a figure overwhelmed by the enormity of change?
 The answer, not surprisingly, is that Yeltsin was all of the above.

 Colton suggested that "Yeltsin leaves nobody indifferent.
 He needs to be understood if we are to understand the age we inhabit".
 Aron characterised him as "Russia's first modern leader".
 Colton understood him as "a hero in history", albeit one who was "enigmatic and flawed".
 He expressed the view that Yeltsin was part of "the global trend away from authoritarianism and statism" that occurred in the 1990s, comparing him to Nelson Mandela, Lech Wałęsa, Václav Havel and Mikhail Gorbachev.

 Observers have described Russia's government under Yeltsin as a hybrid or illiberal democratic regime, citing his frequent abuses of presidential power which led to hyper-presidentialism in Russia.

 In the years following his presidency, there was comparatively little interest among biographers and historians in researching Yeltsin's life.

 During his career as a figure in the Soviet Union, Yeltsin received ten medals and awards for his service to the state.
 In April 2008, a new memorial to Yeltsin was dedicated in Moscow's Novodevichy cemetery, to mixed reactions.
 At the memorial service, a military chorus performed Russia's national anthem – an anthem that was changed shortly after the end of Yeltsin's term, to follow the music of the old Soviet anthem, with lyrics reflecting Russia's new status.

 Ryabov, who was formerly a close ally of Yeltsin's, claimed that his actions in the 1990s revealed that he was a turncoat.

 In 2013, a memorial sculpture in relief, dedicated to Yeltsin, was erected on Nunne street, at the base of the Patkuli stairs in Tallinn, for his contribution to the peaceful independence of Estonia during 1990–1991.

 In 2015, the Boris Yeltsin Presidential Center was opened in Yekaterinburg.

 Public opinion in Russia

 Yeltsin's legacy has remained a controversial topic in Russia.
-A VCIOM survey carried out in 2001, over two years after Yeltsin's resignation, showed the public's mostly negative perception of the former president at the time:
+VCIOM, a Russian state owned polling institution, carried out a survey in 2001, over two years after Yeltsin's resignation, which showed the public's mostly negative perception of the former president at the time: